opensearch-project/opensearch-benchmark-workloads/README.md

 To specify the version to check against, add `--distribution-version` when running Rally.
 It it is not specified, Rally assumes that you want to benchmark against the Elasticsearch master version.

-Example: If you want to benchmark Elasticsearch 5.0.0-alpha5, run the following command:
+Example: If you want to benchmark Elasticsearch 5.0.0, run the following command:

 ```
-esrally --pipeline=from-distribution --distribution-version=5.0.0-alpha5
+esrally --distribution-version=5.0.0
 ```

 How to Contribute